-Ensuring all residents have a home
+Ensuring all residents have a safe and stable place to call home

 The Bay Area is facing a serious housing shortage and gentrification exacerbates existing inequalities.
 Residential instability is related to lower academic achievement, poor health outcomes and chronic stress.
 We support policies that prioritize development without displacement by addressing local housing shortages and ensuring housing stability for both renters and homeowners.
 We support “Housing First” policies that strive to end homelessness by providing access to housing and needed social supports.